yash3066/Wine-Quality-Checker-/README.md

 4) __Decision Tree Classifier__
 5) __Random Forest Classifier__

 And the highest accuracy was of __Random Forest Classifier__.
 And one of the reasons as to why our models perform poorly is due to the highly subjective nature of the dataset.
-We can also possibly improve these results by using different models or tweaking the hyperparameters of our current models.
+We can also possibly improve these results by using different models or tweaking the hyperparameters of our current models